noey2020/How-to-Talk-Building-Good-Training-Datasets/README.md

 Hire me! 😊

-Building Good Training
+Building Good Training Datasets - Data Preprocessing
-Datasets – Data
-Preprocessing

 The quality of the data and the amount of useful information that it contains are key factors that determine how well a machine learning algorithm can learn.
 Therefore, it is absolutely critical to ensure that we examine and preprocess a dataset before we feed it to a learning algorithm.

-we will cover as follows:
+We will cover as follows:

-• Removing and imputing missing values from the dataset
+-- Removing and imputing missing values from the dataset

-• Getting categorical data into shape for machine learning algorithms
+-- Getting categorical data into shape for machine learning algorithms

-• Selecting relevant features for the model construction
+-- Selecting relevant features for the model construction

 Dealing with missing data

 It is not uncommon in real-world applications for our training examples to be missing one or more values for various reasons.
 There could have been an error in the data collection process, certain measurements may not be applicable, or